 3.2 Heuristic Model

-Heuristic Model is based on the assumption of making an inadmissible heuristic would result in deception (Anderson, et al, 2018).
-One of the ways to do it is designing a a game with small rewards that attract the agents into actions that makes future larger reward unattainable.
+Heuristic Model is based on the assumption that making an inadmissible heuristic would result in deception (Anderson, et al, 2018).
+One of the ways to do it is designing a game with small rewards that attract the agents into actions that makes future larger reward unattainable.
 If we plug this idea into reinforcement learning, then each bogus goal and real goal has a reward function and their set is denoted as R, we set the r = rt + ∑iri where r is the reward function adopted in Q learning, rt is the reward function for the true goal, and ri ∈ R is the reward function of each goal.
 That would either have no influence to the pathing comparing to A star if the reward for true reward is overwhelming, or the agent would be stuck to a bogus reward and never be able to reach the true goal.
 Instead of doing this, in order to guarantee the agent is deceptive and the pathing is converging finally, the extra rewards to the bogus goals are formulated to reward shaping as a heuristic, so the policy Π = (S,A,T,r,F,γ) and F = (s, s’).
 When updating q table:

 Qs,a=Q(s,a)+α[r+Fs,s'+γmaxa'Qs',a'-Q(s,a)]